 How to Use Sheet Name Code in Excel (4 Applications)

-In this article, we will learn how to use and get sheet name code to excel.
+In this article, we will learn how to use and get sheet name code in Excel.
 In Microsoft Excel, we can use the sheet name directly in a formula as a reference.
-We will go over different examples with the different datasets to illustrate the process of using sheet name code excel to you.
+We will go over different examples with the different datasets to illustrate the process of using sheet name code Excel.

-In this tutorial, we will cover 4 applications of sheet name code excel.
-We will use formulas, VBA code to interact with sheet name code.
+In this tutorial, we will cover 4 applications of Excel sheet name code.
+We will use formulas, and VBA code to interact with sheet name code.
 Let’s dive into the process.

 1. Excel Function to Insert Current Sheet Name Code

 First and foremost, we have the following dataset of six salespeople.
-It tells us the number of sales for January, February, March.
+It tells us the number of sales for January, February, and March.
 In this example, we will find out the sheet name of the current sheet in cell D12.
-Let’s see how we can do this by following steps:

 Excel Function to Insert Current Sheet Name Code